OpenIdentityPlatform/OpenIDM/openidm-zip/src/main/resources/samples/openam/README.md

     curl -k -H "Content-type: application/json" -u "openidm-admin:openidm-admin" -X POST "https://localhost:8443/openidm/recon?_action=recon&mapping=systemLdapAccounts_managedUser"

 At this point you may also wish to enable scheduled reconcilation and livesync, to ensure that OpenDJ and managed/user stay in sync with each other over time.
 Edit samples/openam/conf/schedule-recon.json and schedule-livesync.json, setting the "enabled" value within each to true.
 This will ensure that any changes to the user store which do not originate from OpenIDM will still be visible to OpenIDM.

-Also within samples/openam/conf/authentication.json, you can disable the INTERNAL_USER auth module by setting its "enabled" property to false.
-This will ensure that the only access to IDM is with a valid auth token.
-Be sure to execute the REST call listed above before disabling this module; otherwise that request will fail.

 ### Logging In